hamlet-io/docs/docs/getting-started/install.md

 This will:

 - check to see if you have an engine installed
-- if not install it and configure the engine for the cli
+- if not, install it and configure the engine for the CLI
-- query the engine for entrances that the engine knows about
+- query the engine for entrances that the engine knows about.

-We will get into entrances later on, this is just to make sure all the parts are setup
+We will get into entrances later on, this is just to make sure all the parts are set up.

-Now that we have hamlet installed and ready to go we can create our first CMDB
+Now that we have hamlet installed and ready to go we can create our first CMDB.